 \subsection{Oriented Graph Coloring for Oriented Co-Graphs}

-In order to solve $\OCN$ restricted to oriented co-graphs $G$ we created an algorithm, which is shown in Figure \ref{fig:algorithm3x}.
-The method traverses a canonical di-co-tree $T$ for $G$ using a depth-first search such that for very inner vertex the children are visited from left to right.
-For every inner vertex $u$ of $T$ we store two values ${\rm in}[u]$ and ${\rm out}[u]$.
-These values ensure that the vertices of $G$ corresponding to the leaves of the subtree rooted at $u$ will we labeled by labels $\ell$ such that ${\rm in}[u]\leq \ell \leq {\rm out}[u]$.
-For every leaf vertex $u$ of $T$ we additionally store the label of the corresponding vertex of $G$ in ${\rm color}[u]$.
-These values lead to an optimal oriented coloring of $G$ by the next theorem.
+In order to solve $\OCN$ restricted to oriented co-graphs $G$ we created a procedure, which is shown in Algorithm \ref{fig:algorithm3x}.
+The method traverses a canonical di-co-tree $T$ for $G$ using a depth-first search, such that for every inner vertex the children are visited from left to right.
+For every inner vertex $u$ of $T$, we store two values ${\rm in}[u]$ and ${\rm out}[u]$.
+These values ensure that the vertices of $G$, corresponding to the leaves of the subtree, rooted at $u$ will we labeled by labels $\ell$, such that ${\rm in}[u]\leq \ell \leq {\rm out}[u]$.
+For every leaf vertex $u$ of $T$, we additionally store the label of the corresponding vertex of $G$ in ${\rm color}[u]$.
+These~values lead to an optimal oriented coloring of $G$ by the next theorem.

-\begin{theorem} Let $G$ be an oriented co-graph, then an optimal oriented coloring for $G$ and $\chi_o(G)$ can be computed in linear time. \end{theorem}
+\begin{theorem} Let $G$ be an oriented co-graph.
+Then, an optimal oriented coloring for $G$ and $\chi_o(G)$ can be computed in linear time. \end{theorem}

 \begin{proof} Let $G=(V,A)$ be an oriented co-graph.
 Using the method of \cite{CP06} we can build a di-co-tree $T$ with root $r$ for $G$ in linear time.
-Further we can assume that $T$ is a canonical di-co-tree by Lemma \ref{lem-level}.
-For some node $u$ of $T$ we define by $T_u$ the subtree of $T$ rooted at $u$ and by $G_u$ the subgraph of $G$ which is defined by $T_u$.
+Further by Lemma \ref{lem-level}, we can assume that $T$ is a canonical di-co-tree.
+For some node $u$ of $T$ we define by $T_u$ the subtree of $T$ which is rooted at $u$ and by $G_u$ the subgraph of $G$ which is defined by $T_u$.
 Obviously, for every vertex $u$ of $T$ the tree $T_u$ is a di-co-tree for the digraph $G_u$ which is also an oriented co-graph.

-Next we verify that algorithm {\sc Label}$(G,r,1)$, shown in Figure \ref{fig:algorithm3x}, returns the value $\chi_o(G)$ and even computes an oriented coloring for $G$ within array ${\rm color}[u]$.
-Therefor we recursively show for every vertex $u$ of $T$ that after performing {\sc Label}$(G,u,i)$ for all leaves $u$ of $T_u$ the value ${\rm color}[u]$ leads to an oriented coloring of $G_u$ using the colors $\{i={\rm in}[u],\ldots, {\rm out}[u]\}$\footnote{Please note that using colors starting at values greater than 1 is not a contradiction to Definition \ref{def-oc}.} and the value ${\rm out}[u]-{\rm in}[u]+1$ leads to the oriented chromatic number of $G_u$.
+Next, we verify that procedure {\sc Label}$(G,r,1)$, shown in Algorithm \ref{fig:algorithm3x}, returns the value $\chi_o(G)$ and computes an oriented coloring for $G$ within array ${\rm color}[u]$.
+Therefore, we recursively show for every vertex $u$ of $T$ that after performing {\sc Label}$(G,u,i)$ for all leaves $u$ of $T_u$ the value ${\rm color}[u]$ leads to an oriented coloring of $G_u$ using the colors $\{i={\rm in}[u],\ldots, {\rm out}[u]\}$ (Please note that using colors starting at values greater than 1 is not a contradiction to Definition \ref{def-oc}.) and the value ${\rm out}[u]-{\rm in}[u]+1$ leads to the oriented chromatic number of $G_u$.